Keyboard shortcuts

 For environments without color support or when piping to tools, use --plain:

-# ASCII-only output, no colors, no emoji
+# ASCII-only output, no colors

 debtmap analyze . --plain